How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

-• The most convenient way to get to Intramuros from any point in Metro Manila is to ride a taxi or Grab car.
+• The most convenient way to get to Intramuros from anywhere in Metro Manila is to ride a taxi or Grab car.

 10. Vigan